MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-emergency-call-routing-policies.md

 # Manage emergency call routing policies for Direct Routing

 If you've deployed [Direct Routing](direct-routing-landing-page.md) in your organization, you can use emergency call routing policies in Microsoft Teams to set up emergency numbers and specify how emergency calls are routed.
 An emergency call routing policy determines whether enhanced emergency services are enabled for users who are assigned the policy, the numbers used to call emergency services (for example, 911 in the United States), and how calls to emergency services are routed.

-> [!Note]
+> [!NOTE]
-> **Note that these call routing policies apply only to Direct Routing--they do not apply to Calling Plans or Operator Connect.**
+> These call routing policies apply only to Direct Routing--they do not apply to Calling Plans or Operator Connect.
+>
+> However, this policy is used with Shared Calling - no matter which PSTN connectivity option you use.
+For more information, see [Configure Shared Calling](shared-calling-setup.md).

 You manage emergency call routing policies by going to **Voice** > **Emergency policies** in the Microsoft Teams admin center or by using Windows PowerShell.
 The policies can be assigned to users and [network sites](cloud-voice-network-settings.md).